Chapter 14 Additional Simulations

 • I actively seek to educate myself about the experience of racism (Advoc3)

-• I interrupt racist conversations and jokes when I head my friends talking that way (Advoc4)
+• I interrupt racist conversations and jokes when I heard my friends talking that way (Advoc4)

 • I have challenged acts of racism that I have witnessed in my workplace or at school (Advoc5)